College Bursaries (Undergraduate and Postgraduate)

 Student Activities Fund (Undergraduates and Postgraduates)

 Funds are available to support activities out of the ordinary.
 These include, for example, representing the University in sport, music or other competitions, vacation work placements that are not a compulsory part of your course.
-Cost of attendance at conferences and other special academic expenses in connection with a dissertation (Undergraduates only – Post Graduates should apply to the Academic Expenses Fund – See above).
+Cost of attendance at conferences and other special academic expenses in connection with a dissertation would also be considered (Undergraduates only – Post Graduates should apply to the Academic Expenses Fund – See above).

 For representative sport participation, University badged clothing costs may be claimed.
 Match fees, travel costs and some paid for training sessions will probably be eligible.
 The College usually pays up to 60% of qualifying costs within a maximum grant of £150 and payment is made by reimbursement against receipts.
 Neither membership nor subscriptions are eligible (The RCSA will often reimburse subscriptions up to £25 per year).